andersmurphy/andersmurphy-blog/resources/posts/2020-12-29-clojure-adding-dissoc-in-to-the-cond-merge-macro.md

 class clojure.lang.PersistentVector cannot be cast to class clojure.lang.IPersistentMap (clojure.lang.PersistentVector and clojure.lang.IPersistentMap are in unnamed module of loader 'app')
 ```

 Thankfully, for this macro we are trying to follow merge semantics.
 In a `merge` vectors overwrite other vectors.
-But it something to keep in mind when implementing a macro as semantics can get confusing very quickly as you move away from prior art.
+But it is something to keep in mind when implementing a macro as semantics can get confusing very quickly as you move away from prior art.

 ```Clojure
 (defn assoc-or-dissoc [m sym path]